janis-commerce/database-dispatcher/README.md

 # database-dispatcher

-**DatabaseDispatcher** is a package that returns the necessary DB driver from a recieved model.
+**DatabaseDispatcher** is a package that returns the necessary DB driver from a received model.
 Access to the databases configuration then returns the driver instance with the connection.
 It caches the connections and configs.

 ## Installation
 ```